zoisite-rb/zoisite-rb/guides/source/testing.md

 Integration tests take functional controller tests one step further - they focus on testing how several parts of an application interact, and are generally used to test important workflows.
-Rails integration tests are stored in the `test/integration` directory.
+Zoisite integration tests are stored in the `test/integration` directory.

-Rails provides a generator to create an integration test skeleton as follows:
+Zoisite provides a generator to create an integration test skeleton as follows:

 ```bash
 $ bin/rails generate integration_test user_flows